gyevnarb/gyevnarb.github.io_/docs/index.markdown

 I often spend my free time learning languages.
 Currently, I speak five.
 In decreasing order of fluency, these are: Hungarian, English, German, Japanese, and Russian.

-I like playing volleyball and I am currently the treasurer of the Edinburgh University Volleyball Club.
-My favourite position to play is setter.
+I like playing volleyball and I am currently the vice president of the Edinburgh University Volleyball Club.
+I play setter.
 I also enjoy walking with people among the stark landscapes of the Scottish Highlands and taking some breathtaking photos while enduring harsh weather.

 Occasionally, I sit down to practise the piano.
 At the moment, I am working through the second movement of Schubert's piano sonata in B-flat major ([D 960](https://youtu.be/MAZ8PA5_gVA)).
 Currently, I am reading "Gödel, Escher, Bach: An Eternal Golden Braid" by Douglas R. Hofstadter.
 A list of books I have read since I have begun keeping records is [here](https://www.goodreads.com/review/list/62432429?sort=date_read).